Condition of Merchandise

 When inventory of an item or category of items becomes too small to mass out in typical Costco displays, warehouses may liquidate this unsold merchandise.
 Usually this merchandise will be categorized as Grade A/B.

-Grade C/D lots are member returns or warehouse displays that fall below the A/B Grade standard.
-Items may be heavily scratched and / or dented, have missing or broken parts.
+Grade C/D: Grade C/D lots are member returns or warehouse displays that fall below the A/B Grade standard.
+Items may be heavily scratched and/or dented, have missing or broken parts and be non-working.